trophia/sna1/README.md

 It is generally easy to add additional complexity to an IBM.
 This is important in the current context; we wanted a model that could start off relatively simple but be flexible enough to have complexity added to in response to questions asked of it by stakeholders.
 For example, in an IBM, explicit modeling of "trap shyness" just involves adding an attribute to each individual which counts the number of times it has previously been caught and then making it's probability of capture partly dependent on that count.

 IBMs are inherently easy to parrallelize and thus take advantage of multi-core and multi-machine computing environments.

-## Status

-The model is in early stages of development.
-The basic architecture has been setup but much of the dynamics are yet to be implemented.

 ## References